Merritt Island, Florida: Industry

 There are light industrial fabrication centers on the Merritt Island Airport, and NASA-related industrial activities to support the Space Shuttle, which was retired in summer of 2011, and other rocket launches on Cape Canaveral Space Force Station.

 Air Liquide operates a plant there.
+Arnott Air Suspension Products, develops and sells aftermarket automotive air suspension products, is also headquartered in Merritt Island.

 Redevelopment

 Merritt Island has a redevelopment agency funded by the county.